19 Popular New Year’s Resolutions Experts Say to Never Ever Make

 Resolutions that aren’t entirely under your control—i.e. your boss has as much of a say in this happening as you do—can be tricky to achieve, says Steve Saah, executive director for Robert Half Finance & Accounting.
 Instead, consult with your boss about what you need to do then make a list of action items you personally can accomplish this year, rank them in order of priority, and identify specific steps needed to reach them, he says.
 Breaking it down like this will make it more achievable.

 Smarter resolution: “I will complete X items on my list by my mid-year review.”
-Don’t miss these 27 inspiring New Year’s resolutions you’ll want to keep.
+Here are some more resolutions that will help you land that promotion.

 “This is the year I get healthy!”